Imranseu17/CleanArchitecture/README.md

 ![sample](gif.gif)

 In this project
-- User sees a list of popular movies
+- User sees a list of popular restaurants
-- User can search a movie name
+- User can search a restaurant name
-- User sees a list of movies matching the name searched
+- User sees a list of restaurants matching the name searched
-- By selecting any movie, user sees a new screen containing details of the movie
+- By selecting any restaurant, user sees a new screen containing details of the restaurant

 Technologies and libraries:
 - Single Activity